juicedata/juicefs-csi-driver/docs/en/csi.md

 ### End using volume

-JuiceFS CSI driver does not require deattachment either.
+JuiceFS CSI driver does not require detachment either.
 The node plugin unpublishes volume when the Pod mounting the volume is removed (unscheduled) from a node.

 * Pod deleted
   * NodeUnpublishVolume called
-  * When `--driver-requires-attachment=false`, volume deattach is not necessary.
+  * When `--driver-requires-attachment=false`, volume detach is not necessary.

 ### Deleting volume